-The 411 on Side Projects
+The Value of Side Projects for Professionals

-Ever since Maslow released his idea on the hierarchy of needs in 1943, the conflict between needing to make a living and achieving self actualization has been discussed at length.
+Ever since Maslow released his idea on the hierarchy of needs in 1943, the conflict between needing to make a living and achieving self-actualization has been discussed at length.
 Throughout human history, there hasn’t been much of a conflict — people just did whatever was necessary to feed their families.
 The advent of the internet, in conjunction with the spread of the idea of work-life balance, means that achieving self-actualization by working on passion projects while continuing to work a 9–5 is now more possible than ever before.

 Even with this in mind, for most people, the sticking point is choosing to take the risk of investing their time into a project which may not pan out.
 The problem with this line of thinking is of course, just about everything worth doing involves taking a risk of some sort.
 And besides, it is important to remember that the time pressures that you may have at your job simply don’t exist with regards to starting side projects.